How is plagiocephaly treated?

 We first examine your child to look for underlying causes of plagiocephaly, such as torticollis or strabismus.
 We may recommend physical therapy or a referral to an ophthalmologist (eye specialist) to treat these underlying conditions.

 The first step to treating plagiocephaly is changing your child's sleeping position.
 Always place your baby on their back for sleeping, even with plagiocephaly.

 Alternating which end of the crib your baby’s head is at each day will help.
 Some babies turn their heads towards the nursery entryway, and you can use this to your advantage when you position your child.

-Arrange toys, music players and mobiles in such a way that your child must turn his or her head away from the flattened side to enjoy them.
+Arrange toys, music players and mobiles so that your child must turn their head away from the flattened side to enjoy them.
 Alternate the way you carry your baby to encourage head movement; change the direction your baby faces whether on your hip or in your arms.

 Supervised tummy time when your baby is awake is also very helpful.
 Spend a lot of time holding and cuddling in a variety of positions.
 Even if plagiocephaly develops, your baby should continue to sleep on their back for safe sleep.
 Avoid long periods of time in swings, bouncers or car seats.

 As your child grows, we use 3D images of their head shape to monitor whether treatment is working.
 We can use this information to make changes in the treatment plan.

 If your child's condition is very severe or positioning changes don’t help by the time they are 6 months old, we may recommend a molding helmet.
 Children usually wear the helmet 23 hours a day for 2 to 6 months before seeing noticeable improvement and will wear the helmet for up to a year.
 Providers adjust molding helmets frequently as your baby grows.